 Crawl spaces are naturally prone to moisture buildup, with humidity and condensation problems being at the top of the list of the most common moisture sources.
 Damp crawl spaces can lead to various problems: indoor air quality concerns, structural damage, pest infestations, high energy consumption and general discomfort.
 A properly rated crawl space dehumidifier can help with the moisture in your crawl space and help you to avoid the consequences of crawl space moisture buildup.

-Installing and properly maintaining a crawl space humidifier can be very simple and will prevent costly damages in the future.
+Installing and properly maintaining a crawl space dehumidifier can be very simple and will prevent costly damages in the future.

 Preventing moisture buildup in your New Jersey crawl space will always be a constant battle.
 A properly rated dehumidifier can help.
 Crawl spaces do not need to be wet to be considered a problem.
 General dampness from seemingly minor conditions, like humidity and condensation, can be a sufficient moisture source leading to various problems like mold and structural damage.
 By using a dehumidifier in your crawl space, you are decreasing the moisture in the air and preserving the quality of your home.